Grove HopperGrove Hopper

 High-Value Exterior Improvements

 Swimming pools, extensive professional landscaping, outdoor kitchens, and permanent structures like decks, patios, and pergolas can all trigger reassessment.
-Even adding solar panels, while environmentally friendly and potentially saving on energy costs, can increase your property's assessed value.
+Even adding solar panels, while environmentally friendly and potentially saving on energy costs, can increase your property's assessed value in the states that don't specifically exempt it (see our solar panel guide for the state-by-state answer).

 The Assessment Factor